(Updated for 2022)

 The Feast of Shavuot, or Feast of Weeks, is celebrated in late spring at the time of the early wheat harvest in Israel.
 In Scripture, it is sometimes called the Feast of First Fruits.
 The exact Hebrew date is not specified in Scripture.
-This year it is either on Monday, May 17, 2021 or on Sunday, May 23, 2021.
+This year it is on Sunday, June 5, 2022.

 Shavuot, the Feast of Weeks, is one of the three “pilgrimage festivals” commanded in Torah.

 Three times in a year all your males shall appear before the LORD your God in the place which He chooses, at the Feast of Unleavened Bread and at the Feast of Weeks and at the Feast of Booths, and they shall not appear before the LORD empty-handed.

 Shavuot in the Tanakh

 The first mention of the Feast of Weeks in the Tanakh (Hebrew Bible, the Old Testament) is in Exodus 23.
 In this passage, Shavuot is called “the Feast of the Harvest of the first fruits.”